MaRuCien/hello-world/README.md

 Printing to the console is mainly used as a monitoring tool, ideally to leave a trace of the content of variables during execution of a program.

+## Basic operators

+### Arithmetic Operators

+Now in programming, we often use both numbers and variables (that store numbers)!
+We perform the math operations the same way with variables as we do with numbers.

+1. Addition +
+2. Subtraction -
+3. Multiplication *
+4. Division /
+5. Exponentiation **
+6. Modulo or Remainder (returns the remainder of the division) %
+7. Increment (add 1) ++
+8. Decrement (subtract 1) --

+### NaN

+In most other cases, when it’s hard to make sense of the arithmetic expression, the result will be NaN or “not-a-number”.

 ## All About Variables